 The setting: Studio A inside the iconic Capitol Records building in Hollywood, where the greats of music recorded legendary work.
-But today, it’s students in the USC Thornton Jazz Orchestra performing arrangements written by students in the Screen Scoring program, while Music Production students are working the audio board.
+But today, students in the USC Thornton Jazz Orchestra are performing arrangements written by students in the screen scoring program while music production students are working the audio board.
 That’s the kind of indelible, unique experience that students at USC Thornton can expect when studying in Los Angeles, one of the world’s most vibrant cultural centers.

 As befits a school founded in 1884 that is the oldest cultural institution still operating in Los Angeles, USC Thornton has longstanding ties with the many arts organizations that call the city home.
 USC Thornton faculty are members of the Los Angeles Philharmonic, the Los Angeles Master Chorale, the Los Angeles Chamber Orchestra and the LA Opera.
 Every week, students have meaningful opportunities to engage with leading professionals in all aspects of the live music, recording and entertainment industries.

 Our students have regular opportunities to interact with professionals during on-campus masterclasses and Zoom discussions with artists wherever they are working around the globe.
-Students receive drastically reduced (or free) tickets to cultural events at the Los Angeles Music Center, and have opportunities to work in the many professional recording studios throughout the city.
+Students receive drastically reduced (or free) tickets to cultural events at the Los Angeles Music Center, the Los Angeles Philharmonic and the Los Angeles Chamber Orchestra and have opportunities to work in the many professional recording studios throughout the city.

 Thornton students also interact with more than 6,000 neighborhood students each year through the school’s Community Engagement Program, where they lead school choirs and teach guitar and other instruments to K-12 students.